TheAlgorithms/Java/src/main/java/com/thealgorithms/datastructures/graphs/README.md

 ## Graphs

-"Graph is a useful data structure for representing most of the real-world problems involving a set of users/candidates/nodes and their relations.
+Graph is a useful data structure for representing most of the real-world problems involving a set of users/candidates/nodes and their relations.
 A graph consists of two parameters:

 ```
 V = a set of vertices